The Sensor has a single button located on its side, next to a status LED.

 Nm followed by 4 random characters, for example

 Nm37e3.
 Launch the pairing request from your computer.
-On Windows, this consists in selecting Nm37e3 from the list as shown in this animation:

 Step 3: When the LED starts blinking quickly, push the button once to confirm and finish the pairing.